 Every page of my blog includes this same useful navigation information‚ with the top menu linking to my best content, my guide to starting a blog, my about page, my contact page, and my blog roll.
 At the bottom, I give even more specific instructions with recent blog posts and podcasts, my most popular articles, and links to pages about working with me.

-In addition to menu bars, I also make sure that every blog post I write has plenty of (relevant) internal links.
-Including these links brings more value to my blog posts and leads to a lower overall bounce rate.
-Plus, it's a fundamental tenet of effective on-page SEO best practices to help build authority for your blog posts.
+In addition to menu bars, I also ensure that every blog post I write contains plenty of relevant internal links.
+Including these links adds value to my blog posts and leads to a lower overall bounce rate.
+Furthermore, it's a fundamental principle of effective on-page SEO best practices to help boost the authority of your blog posts.

-Remember, the longer people stay on your blog, the more value Google thinks your blog adds (meaning higher rankings in a search).
-More time spent also means more time to lead to conversions like email subscriptions or purchases through affiliate links.
+Remember that the longer people stay on your blog, the more Google thinks your blog adds value (which means a better search ranking).
+More time spent also means more time to drive conversions like email subscriptions or purchases through affiliate links.

 Easy-to-identify branding to better promote your blog (visually)

 Branding is a marketing and blogging term that refers to how you present your business (or in this case, your blog), largely from a visual perspective.
-Your branding can include a well-designed logo, a unique color scheme, a slogan, or highly developed graphics.
+Your branding might include a well-designed logo, a unique color palette, a slogan, or highly developed graphics.

-In other words, when people visit your blog, they should be able to identify your particular branding.
-Your branding sets you apart from other blogs, it adds personality, and (when done right) can even be a standalone blog marketing strategy that attracts readers who resonate with your brand.
+In other words, when people visit your blog, they should be able to identify your unique brand identity.
+Your brand identity sets you apart from other blogs, adds personality, and (when done well) can even be a standalone blog marketing strategy that attracts readers who resonate with your brand.

 6. Make your content easy for readers to share

-Word of mouth is another fundamental aspect of blog marketing that is hugely underrated.
+Word of mouth is another fundamental aspect of blog marketing that is extremely underestimated.
 Think about it: as bloggers, we should make it as easy as possible for our readers to tell others about our blogs, right?

-If you were to have a business instead, you would hope people in your local community would tell each other about the great product or service you provide.
-If you had an auto repair shop, you'd want everyone with a car in town telling their friends and neighbors that you have the best service around.
+If you were to own a business, you would hope that people in your local community would talk about the excellent product or service you provide.
+If you had an auto repair shop, you would want everyone in town with a car to tell their friends and neighbors that you have the best service around.

-Blogging is no different, except that most referrals happen online – and a lot of them happen on social media platforms, hence why optimizing these types of referrals fits perfectly into your blog marketing efforts.
-So how do you make sure you get as many referrals to your blog as possible?
+Blogs are no different, except that most referrals happen online—and many of them happen on social media platforms, which is why optimizing for these types of referrals fits perfectly into your blog marketing efforts.
+So, how do you ensure you get as many referrals as possible for your blog?

 Of course, write great blog content is the first step to making sure you're meeting the basic needs of your audience, but once you know your content is useful, how do you get people to share it with their social media communities and tell their friends about it?
 The answer is to make it extremely easy to share online.